crimsonmagick/jllama/README.md

 ```

 ## Tokens
 A token represents a word-piece, a piece of the model's vocabulary.
 Llama operates on tokens using contexts, so text must be converted to and from tokens when interacting with the context.
+A token can represent multiple characters, or only part of a multi-byte character.
+The encoding is UTF-8.

 The model provides access to special tokens and to tokenization functionality.